DreisbachLab/AllofUs_Pregnancy_Episodes/README.md

 ## Description of files in this repo
-In this repository, we provide 12 files (4 .csv files, 5 .py files, 1 .ipynb file, one license, and one README file) for users who want to identify pregnancy episodes from the All of Us Research Program.
+In this repository, we provide 10 files (4 .csv files, 5 .py files, 1 .ipynb file) for users who want to identify pregnancy episodes from the All of Us Research Program.

 Input data files: